Karnataka Police: Forest Cell

 The Forest Cell assists the Karnataka Forest Department with their operations.

+Policing Excess & Errors

+Karnataka High Court ordered a departmental inquiry against policemen for filing false chargesheet under NDPS Act affecting careers and future of students.
+In another instance, Kerala Police arrested Karnataka police officers who took money from crypto traders.

 Training

 This wing is headed by the Director General of Police, Training, assisted by an Inspector General of Police (Training) and Deputy Inspector General of Police (Training).
 Karnataka has so many training institutions: